The violin sings

 Niccolò Paganini (1782-1840)

-Niccolò Paganini was an Italian violinist and composer and is widely considered one of the greatest violinists of all time.
+Niccolò Paganini was an Italian violinist widely regarded as one of the greatest violinists of all time.

 Pablo de Sarasate (1844-1908)